-It’s a relatively small change, but it’s a change for payroll administrators to take notice of.
-As of November 2019, your employees’ contribution limits for their 401(k) increased to $19,500 from $19,000.
-The increase raises the total annual contribution amount (employee plus employer contribution) to $57,000 or 100% of the employee’s salary if they make less than that.
+In 2021, your employees’ contribution limits for their 401(k) will remain $19,500.
+However, the total annual contribution amount (employee plus employer contribution) will rise from $57,000 to $58,000 100% of the employee’s salary if they make less than that.
 Most companies typically offer 3-6% in matching funds, but there is no limit to the amount an employer can contribute as long as the annual cap isn’t reached.

 401(k) Contribution Limits